Nonlinear Matter Power Spectrum from relativistic $N$-body Simulations: $\Lambda_{\rm s}$CDM versus $\Lambda$CDM: Background and simulation setup

 \section{Background and simulation setup}

 To study the matter power spectrum in $\Lambda_{\rm s}$CDM relative to $\Lambda$CDM, we perform two sets of $N$-body simulations using the best-fit cosmological parameters from the \emph{Planck}-only and full datasets listed in~\cref{tab:bestfit}.
 Simulations are carried out with the particle-mesh (PM) relativistic code \texttt{gevolution}~\cite{Adamek:2015eda,Adamek:2016zes}, which by default evolves perturbations in the Poisson gauge.
+Our use of \texttt{gevolution} is motivated by robustness and consistency: it provides a controlled GR framework in a well-defined gauge, evolves the metric potentials sourcing particle motion self-consistently, and allows a clean inclusion of relativistic species (here implemented linearly).

 Massive neutrinos are included in the minimal-mass normal hierarchy with $\sum m_\nu = 0.06\,\mathrm{eV}$, implemented as a single massive eigenstate.
 Identical clustering is assumed for baryons and CDM (i.e., no bias), and our results do not incorporate baryonic feedback effects on small scales.
 Baryons and CDM are co-evolved in a single ensemble of $4160^3$ particles, with initial perturbations generated from a weighted average of their separate transfer functions (the \textit{blend} option in \texttt{gevolution}).
 All runs are performed in boxes of size $L=2080\,{\rm Mpc}/h$ with $4160$ grid points.
 Additional parameters not shown in~\cref{tab:bestfit} include $N_{ur}=2.0328$ for two ultra-relativistic neutrinos and $T_{\nu}/T_{\gamma}=0.71611$, which are common to both cosmological models.

 Outputs for $\Lambda$CDM and $\Lambda_{\rm s}$CDM cosmologies are directly comparable, since all runs within a given dataset (\emph{Planck}-only vs.\ full) share identical simulation and IC (initial conditions) generation settings.
 The code employs a Fast Fourier Transform (FFT) algorithm and therefore operates at fixed resolution.
 However, limitations associated with the fixed lattice are partially mitigated when considering the \emph{ratios} $P_{\Lambda_{\rm s}\mathrm{CDM}}/P_{\Lambda\mathrm{CDM}}$, which remain sufficiently reliable for our purposes beyond the $k$-range adopted for the individual absolute spectra $P_{\Lambda_{\rm s}\mathrm{CDM}}$ and $P_{\Lambda\mathrm{CDM}}$.